 Teacher-led environments aren’t for everyone.
 There’s a lot of responsibility and hard work that goes with being an ‘owner’, but it does reframe accountability as a gift, a promise, and a practice.

 Teacher-led schools are a great idea.
 As the authors admit, they are not for everyone.
-But given the advantages outlined in this book, there should be thousands not dozens.
+But given the advantages, there should be thousands not dozens.